 I recently had the pleasure of speaking with actress Charlotte Stewart.
-While we initially planned to just discuss Eraserhead memories, so many more amazing topics came up and I chose to leave them in the article.
-This was a really fun and emotional conversation & we are definitely planning to have Charlotte back on the site in the near future.
-Hope you enjoy this conversation.
+While we initially planned to discuss Eraserhead memories, so many more amazing topics came up, and I chose to leave them in the article.
+This was a really fun and emotional conversation & we are planning to have Charlotte back on the site in the near future.
+I hope you enjoy this conversation.

 AG: How did your role in Eraserhead come about?
 You already had various film roles on your resume by the time and this was a much smaller production than the rest of your resume at that point.